 Rare Plant Registers

-Begun in Ceredigion (VC46) in 1978, most of the Rare Plant Registers for Wales and now available on line.
+Begun in Ceredigion in 1978, most of the Rare Plant Registers for Wales are now available online on the County pages.
+Wales was the first country to celebrate the completion of a full set of Rare Plant Registers in 2017.

 BSBI Welsh Bulletin